aspose-cells-cloud/aspose-cells-cloud-docs/cells/developer-guide/list-objects/get-a-list-object-or-table-inside-the-worksheet/_index.md

 weight: 9
 ---

-This REST API indicates to `get` a list object info by index in worksheet or convert a `list object`   to different format file.
+This REST API indicates to `get` a list object info by index or convert a `list object` to different format file in an Excel worksheet.

 ## RSET API